-I’m Catherine, a linguist and former criminologist, now full-time dedicated to my travel website Slow Italy.
-When I am not (slow) traveling through one of the beautiful regions of Italy, I’m based either in Rome or Geneva doing my background research for future travels and travel writing, while thinking about inspiring and engaging ways to entice people to travel deeper instead of wider.
+I’m Catherine, a linguist and former criminologist, now full-time dedicated to my on-line travel magazine Slow Italy.
+When I am not (slow) traveling through one of the beautiful regions of Italy, I’m based part-time in Rome and part-time in Geneva travel writing and researching future destinations, while thinking about inspiring and engaging ways to entice people to practice “slow” and travel deeper.

 I am a slow traveler.
 I enjoy moving, exploring and traveling without too much planning, improvising and acting as the opportunities arise.
-Mostly following my own path and palate, I enjoy discovering unexpected treasures and little overlooked gems around every corner, while leaving time for meaningful exchanges with inspiring people and places.
+Mostly following my own path and palate, I enjoy discovering unexpected treasures and underrated gems, while leaving time for meaningful exchanges with inspiring people and places.

-I love photographing people when I travel.
-I feel the faces and characters I meet in the back streets and markets tell me more about their lives and what it is like to be there, than any guide book could do.
-It is not about shooting top-of-the-art portraits with perfect backgrounds, but about capturing moments of truth, trying to grasp a graceful moment while it’s there… Authentic people and genuine emotions make my heart sing.
+I love photographing people and places when I travel.
+I feel the faces, characters and scenes I capture in the back streets and markets tell us more about the local life and atmosphere, than any guide book could do.
+It is not about shooting top-of-the-art portraits or landscape photos with perfect backgrounds, but about capturing moments of truth, trying to grasp a graceful moment while it’s there… Authentic people and genuine emotions make my heart sing.

 I am also a slow food person, without being a devotee.
 Many of the slow food and locavore principles just happen to correspond to the way I do my food shopping and cooking in Italy.

 While I enjoy my digital nomadic lifestyle, I’m also fascinated by the simplicity, slow pace and craftsmanship of olden days.
-One of the things I like so much about Italy is the way it so perfectly combines these two seemingly anachronistic elements: being on the forefront of innovation, design and entrepreneurship, yet at the same time so keen on preserving the local traditions, craftsmanship and savoir-faire of yesteryear.
+One of the things I like so much about Italy is precisely this: its being on the forefront of innovation, design and entrepreneurship, yet at the same time so keen on preserving the local traditions, craftsmanship and savoir-faire of yesteryear.

 For more information about Slow Italy, see About Slow Italy.